alex-baumann-ur/TCGADownloadHelp/README.md

 - After you downloaded the whole GitHub repository, create a local folder on your computer where the TCGA data should be downloaded.
 - Copy the "sample_sheets" subfolder of the "test_example" folder to your analysis folder.
 - Replace the "config.yaml" file in the pipeline's "data" folder with the "config.yaml" file in the "test_example" folder.
 - Add the path of your analysis folder in the "config.yaml" file under "analysis_path:".
+If you are using the Jupyter Notebook, you have to add the analysis path in the first line as well.
-- Activate your Jupyter or Snakemake environment and run the pipeline (further explained in 2.8)
+- Activate your TCGAHelper conda environment and run the pipeline (further explained in 2.8).
+- Important: From time to time, the GDC server is overloaded or slow, which might lead to aborted downloads.
+If that happens, please execute the whole pipeline again.

 ### 2.3.
 Filter and select TCGA data
 - Go to: [https://portal.gdc.cancer.gov/analysis_page](https://portal.gdc.cancer.gov/analysis_page)